SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 * Provide new initializers
 * Define subscripts
 * Define and use new nested types

-You can also use an extension to make an existing type conform to a protocol.
+* Make an existing type conform to a protocol

 .. note::